 Post #2: Introduction to the Blog

 Conceived during our time of quarantine, the Village Reads program and this “blog” reflect the spirit of innovation mixed with necessity that fueled our collective late-spring and continued cultural pivoting.
-In this virtual space, through the summer months—and potentially beyond!—I, Sonja Krušič O’Donnell, will be facilitating, listening, writing, noting, referencing, prompting, responding, interrogating, linking, interviewing, imagining and thinking…with our 2020 authors, their texts and contexts, and with you, fellow village readers.
-As Annex Arts first Reader-in Residence, I will be generating content in real time, day by day, week by week, as you and I read together.
+In this virtual space, through the summer months—and potentially beyond!—I, Sonja O’Donnell, will be facilitating, listening, writing, noting, referencing, prompting, responding, interrogating, linking, interviewing, imagining and thinking…with our 2020 authors and their texts and contexts, with you, fellow village readers.
+As Annex Arts first Reader-in Residence, I will be generating content in real time, as you and I read together.

-All posts invite you to add your voice to a conversation I will begin (including this one!—see the Comments filed below), to offer topics for subsequent ones, to connect and interact with other readers and the material selected to enrich and expand the experience and its impact.
-You may choose to engage to the extent you feel comfortable, but I assure you, what you can offer in your comments will make a difference.
-Registration is not required, but we’d certainly like you to in order to keep in touch and notify you when new content and events post.
+All posts invite you to add your voice to a conversation I will begin (including this one!) and prompt for subsequent ones—see the “Comments” section below.
+You may choose to engage to the extent you feel comfortable, but I assure you, what you offer in your comments will make a difference.
+Registration is not required, but we’d certainly like to keep in touch and notify you when new content and events post.

 A career educator (30+ years) in the literary, language, and storytelling arts, I am practiced in designing curricula, directing publications, and facilitating dialogue.
-My profound dedication to the arts and arts education stems from my belief in humanity, expression, and community the arts create.
+My profound dedication to the arts and arts education stems from my belief in humanity, freedom of expression, and community.

 “Art allows us to examine what it means to be human, to voice and express, and to bring people and ideas together,” a recent Artwork Archive post “Why We Need Arts in Times of Crisis” explains: